Skip to main content

 Make sure the organisation has a culture of safety, inclusion and quality by monitoring and investigating areas you find in the organisation’s reports you can improve.
 Identify opportunities and make recommendations to your organisation to improve its culture of safety, including quality care*.
 Provide feedback* and support to the provider.

-You also need to monitor the performance of any subcontracted providers.
+You also need to monitor the performance of any associated providers*.

 • have strategies to reduce the risk of things going wrong again.